Table of Contents

 Sishodia Brooklyn Real Estate Lawyers - Condos and Beyond

 It is important to distinguish between a condo and a co-op when you are looking for a new apartment in Brooklyn and anywhere in New York City.
 Just like in a co-op, a condo purchase includes common areas, such as hallways and elevators, and in some newer buildings a business center or a rooftop.
 The biggest difference between the two is that when buying a condo, the buyer actually buys a title to real estate and not stock in a corporation.
 In this case, a deed is issued to the condo unit being purchased by the buyer.
 The mortgage payments and real estate taxes are the responsibility of the owner.
-Although a condo board can still reject the application, in New York, this is relatively uncommon and the process of purchasing a condo is usually much easier than that of a co-op.
+In New York, condo boards generally do not “approve or reject” buyers; instead, most condominiums hold a contractual Right of First Refusal.
+They can purchase the unit on the same terms in lieu of the buyer.
+Boards rarely exercise this right, so condo purchases are often procedurally easier than co-ops.
 However, an easier transaction often means that the price of a condo can be much higher than that of a co-op.

 Buying or Selling a home?